richardgaywood/paydata.org/content/sprawlrunners/matrix/cybercombat.md

 ## Basics of cybercombat

 * Attacker must have the Fighting utility loaded (or roll to improvise a replacement, as usual.)
-* Roll Hacking skill against the defender's Firewall (Matrix Parry) value, calculated as:
+* Roll Hacking skill against the defender's Firewall value.
-	* Cyberdeck with Fighting utility: (1/2 the user's Hacking skill) + 2.
-	* Cyberdeck without Fighting utility: 2
-	* Commlink or standalone device: 2
-	* ICE: (1/2 the host rating) + 2
 * Do base damage of 1d4 + Hacking skill. +1d6 if the attack roll had a Raise.
-* Compare attack damage to target Hardening, calculated as:
+* Compare attack damage to target Hardening.
-	* Cyberdeck - intrinsic stat depending on 'deck rating
-	* Commlink or standalone device: 0/1/2 + (1/2 the device rating)
-	* ICE: 2 + (1/2 the host rating)

 Calculate Shaken and Wounds as usual.